Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Discussion

 \subsection{Limitations and practical considerations}

-Reliable estimation depends on adequate overlap between validation and deployment task distributions.
-When validation tasks do not sufficiently cover the support of the deployment-task distribution, calibration weights may become highly variable or undefined.
-This limitation is analogous to the positivity assumption in causal inference and covariate shift correction \cite{sugiyama2007covariate}.
-Buffered resampling strategies can help improve coverage of the task space, but will not fully resolve this issue in cases of strong sampling bias.
-It also introduces an additional computational overhead relative to standard cross-validation due to the large number of train--test repetitions required, but this cost can be controlled by restricting the number of validation tasks to what is required for stable estimation.
+Reliable estimation requires sufficient overlap between validation and deployment task distributions.
+When validation tasks do not adequately cover the support of the deployment distribution, weighting becomes unstable or infeasible.
+This limitation is analogous to the positivity assumption in causal inference and covariate shift correction \citep{sugiyama2007covariate}.
+Spatially structured resampling can improve coverage but does not fully resolve this issue under strong sampling bias.

-A more fundamental requirement is that the deployment-task distribution can be specified or approximated for a given application, for example through a defined prediction domain or a representative set of prediction locations.
-This assumption may be difficult to satisfy in settings with evolving data-generating conditions, such as non-stationary, dynamically evolving environmental regimes or time-series forecasting \cite{hyndman2018forecasting}, or in applications involving rare extreme events with limited empirical support, such as early warning systems.
+A further requirement is that the deployment-task distribution can be specified or approximated for a given application, for example through a defined prediction domain or a representative set of prediction locations.
+This assumption may be difficult to satisfy in settings with evolving data-generating conditions, such as non-stationary environmental systems or time-series forecasting \citep{hyndman2018forecasting}, or in applications involving rare extreme events with limited empirical support.

 While developed in a spatial context, the framework applies more broadly to settings in which prediction tasks exhibit structured variation.
-In time-series forecasting, task descriptors may include forecasting horizon or temporal distance to the training data, reflecting the well-known dependence of prediction accuracy on lead time \cite{taieb2012review}.
-In graph-structured or network data, task difficulty may depend on graph distance or connectivity relative to observed nodes, which has been shown to influence predictive performance in graph-based learning \cite{chen2022graphdistance}.
-More generally, TWCV can incorporate metadata describing the varying reliability or precision of covariate information, linking the approach to domain adaptation and dataset shift settings where input distributions or noise characteristics differ between training and deployment domains \cite{quinonero2009dataset,wang2021generalizing}.
-Extending the framework to these settings requires careful specification of task descriptors and appropriate strategies for ensuring coverage of the resulting task space.
+In time-series forecasting, task descriptors may include forecasting horizon or temporal distance to training data \citep{taieb2012review}.
+In graph-structured data, task difficulty may depend on graph distance or connectivity \citep{chen2022graphdistance}.
+More generally, the framework can incorporate metadata describing varying reliability of inputs, linking it to domain adaptation settings \citep{quinonero2009dataset,wang2021generalizing}.